mosaicml/composer/composer/algorithms/cutmix/README.md

 CutMix is intended to improve generalization performance, and we empirically found this to be the case in our image classification settings.
 The original paper also reports improvements in object localization and robustness.

-Similar to MixUp, using the shuffled version of a batch to generate mixed samples (rather than sampling an entirely new batch) allows CutMix to be used without loading additional data.
-This choice avoids putting additional strain on the dataloader.

 > 🚧 Composing Regularization Methods